DSAC-C: Constrained Maximum Entropy for Robust Discrete Soft-Actor Critic: DSAC-C: Constrained Discrete Soft-Actor Critic

-Following the SAC objective, it can be shown that for the maximum entropy RL, the greedy soft policy is simply a $\softmax$ over it's Q values scaled by the temperature parameter $\alpha$.
-Since as $\alpha \rightarrow 0$, the softmax operator simply tends to the $\max$ operator.
-We propose to introduce a surrogate policy $\pi_\theta$ derived directly from the Q-estimates as a mirror of the actor's policy.
+From the SAC objective, it can be shown that the greedy soft policy is simply a $\softmax$ over it's Q values scaled by the temperature parameter $\alpha$.
+As the temperature $\alpha \rightarrow 0$, the softmax operator simply becomes the $\max$ operator.
+Following this, we propose to introduce a surrogate Boltzmann policy $\pi_\theta$ derived directly from the Q-estimates.
 We highlight that this is a separate surrogate policy from the critic and it is not to be confused with the actor's policy $\pi_\phi$.
 This surrogate critic policy serves as a supplementary form of guidance to the actor during training.

 \proof{See \cref{SAC}}